blackducksoftware/opssight-connector/install/hub/README.md

 There are two ways to run the hub's postgres database, and we refer to them as *internal*, or *external*.

-Choose internal if you dont care about maintaining your own databse, and are able to run containers as any user in your cluster.
+Choose internal if you don't care about maintaining your own databse, and are able to run containers as any user in your cluster.

 Otherwise, choose external.

 *Note: Obviously, you only need to do ONE of the two below steps, before moving on to step 3 ~ choose EITHER Internal OR External database setup!*.